minzzzy/miniflow/README.md

-# miniflow
+# Miniflow
+---
+Miniflow creates a small neural networks using NumPy for learning the fundamental abstract of TensorFlow.
-This follows the contents of the miniflow course of Deep Learning foundaion of Udacity.
+This is the contents of [Deep Learning nanodegree foundation](https://www.udacity.com/course/deep-learning-nanodegree-foundation--nd101) in Udacity.
-Learn the principles of Tensorflow by creating a library called miniflow.

 I'll use a Python class to represent a generic node.
 And use Input, Linear, Sigmoid and MSE which are subclasses of Node.